This post contains affiliate links. Read more here. Not a substitute for professional veterinary help.

 This one is a huge surprise: dairy can be really bad for your dog.
 Cheese is a popular dog training treat, and it’s not really one of the most dangerous foods for dogs.
 However, too much cheese can cause constipation or diarrhea in the short term, and in the long term, obesity and lasting gastrointestinal issues.

 As with humans and dairy, some dogs will be more sensitive than others.
 Check with your vet if you have concerns.

 Instead, try: Himalayan dog chews made with hard yak’s cheese

 9. Sugar-Free Gum

 The problem here is a sweetener used in many sugar-free candies and gums.
 Xylitol is a naturally-occurring substance in popular use as an alternative sweetener—and it’s deadly to dogs.

 Xylitol ingestion causes life-threatening hypoglycemia (dangerously low blood sugar).
 Be extra-careful about where you store your gum and double-check labels of sugar-free foods for this sweetener.
 It can occur in sugar-free peanut butter, sugar-free toothpaste, and more.

 Some people food is safe for pups, such as lean meats, carrot sticks, and many fruits and veggies.
 If your dog isn’t lactose intolerant, then plain Greek yogurt or cottage cheese can be enjoyed in small amounts, too.
 It’s okay to treat your dog to a nibble of your food on occasion but steer clear of the stuff with noted dangerous effects.

-Check out our larger collection of articles about foods dogs can and cannot eat for more details, including the danger of yeast dough and bread dough.
+Check out our larger collection of articles about foods dogs can and cannot eat for more details about safe and unsafe foods for dogs.